ANart03/project1/README.project1.md

   ![](https://github.com/ritawang917/Covid-19-/blob/main/feature%20selection.png)

   My provisional model is Supervised Machine Learning for Regression.
-Because our database deals with labeled data, we have selected Supervised Machine Learning.
+Because my database deals with labeled data, i have selected Supervised Machine Learning.
 We choose regression over classification, because this is a numerical data.
-  Our linear regression model for the number of people who were hospitalized and people who passed away in the hospital due to COVID-19 follows:
+  My linear regression model for the number of people who were hospitalized and people who passed away in the hospital due to COVID-19 follows:

   ![](https://github.com/ritawang917/Covid-19-/blob/main/linear.png)